Web update: Use of emergency department and GP services in 2015–16 (Excel, 104.4 KB)

 Presenting results within the same geographical areas can help illustrate usage patterns and variation in ED and GP attendances.
 Maps are available for seven Australian capital cities in the Resources section.
 Side by side, these maps first show in-hours ED and GP attendances, followed by after-hours ED and GP attendances.

-While the maps focus on capital cities, results for Australia’s 31 Primary Health Network (PHN) areas and, where representative, smaller geographic areas called Statistical Areas Level 3 (SA3s), are included in the two Excel files for download.
+While the maps focus on capital cities, results for Australia’s 31 Primary Health Network (PHN) areas and, where representative, smaller geographic areas called Statistical Areas Level 3 (SA3s), are included in the datasheet for download.
 Results are also plotted on the National overviews page.
+The datasheet associated with Web update: Medicare Benefits Schedule GP and specialist attendances and expenditure in 2015–16 also contains relevant data for GP-related measures.

 This information crosses the primary health care and hospital sectors.
 It is intended to assist local health planners in PHNs and Local Hospital Networks (LHNs) enhance collaboration and discussion about appropriate planning, coordination and delivery of health services in each area.